 pushpin-proxy should be stable and rarely modified, while active feature development should primarily take place in

 pushpin-handler ever fails, regular traffic will continue to flow.

 See Multiple processes.

-If you have a question about Pushpin, feel free to stop by the chat room or mailing list:
+If you have a question about Pushpin, feel free to stop by the chat room:

 Pushpin is licensed under the GNU AGPL.
 See the COPYING file for precise terms and conditions.

 What this means is that you may use, modify, and/or redistribute Pushpin free of charge, on the condition that you make its source code available to others.
 Such source code includes any modifications you make to Pushpin itself, but it does not include the source code of your backend application or connecting clients.

 Pushpin may contain algorithms patented (or patent pending) by Fanout, Inc. The license (AGPL) ensures that you have the rights to use such algorithms.